MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Assign the Attribute Log Reader role to users who need to do the following tasks:

-- Read audit logs for attribute set changes
-- Read audit logs for custom security attribute definition changes
+- Read audit logs for custom security attribute value changes
-- Read audit logs for custom security attribute assignment changes
+- Read audit logs for custom security attribute definition changes and assignments
 - Configure diagnostic settings for custom security attributes

 Users with this role **cannot** read audit logs for other events.

 By default, Global Administrator and other administrator roles do not have permissions to read audit logs for custom security attributes.
 To read audit logs for custom security attributes, you must be assigned this role or the Attribute Log Reader role.

-For more information, see [Manage access to custom security attributes in Azure AD](~/fundamentals/custom-security-attributes-manage.md).
+For more information, see [Manage access to custom security attributes in Microsoft Entra ID](../../fundamentals/custom-security-attributes-manage.md).

 > [!div class="mx-tableFixed"]
 > | Actions | Description |
 > | --- | --- |
 > | microsoft.directory/customSecurityAttributeAuditLogs/allProperties/read | Read audit logs related to custom security attributes |
 > | microsoft.azure.customSecurityAttributeDiagnosticSettings/allEntities/allProperties/allTasks | Configure all aspects of custom security attributes diagnostic settings |

 ## Attribute Log Reader

 Assign the Attribute Log Reader role to users who need to do the following tasks:

-- Read audit logs for attribute set changes
-- Read audit logs for custom security attribute definition changes
+- Read audit logs for custom security attribute value changes
-- Read audit logs for custom security attribute assignment changes
+- Read audit logs for custom security attribute definition changes and assignments

 Users with this role **cannot** do the following tasks: